- CEMC Home

 - Make a Difference

-The SPARCS workshop exists to encourage young women, and people of other under-represented genders,* who are exploring an interest in computer science for the first time.
+The SPARCS workshop exists to encourage young women and people of other gender identities under-represented in computer science*, who are exploring an interest in computer science for the first time.
 It is a unique opportunity designed to ignite enthusiasm for computer science in interested students from across Canada who have had little or no previous exposure to computer science.
 Attendees learn that computer science is about much more than using and programming computers.

 This workshop was formerly known as the CEMC Workshop in Computer Science for Young Women.